 Use shielded wiring for balanced or unbalanced audio signals.
 Shielding which is properly grounded will protect the signal from outside electrical interference such as RF, fluorescent lighting, and computer/display emissions.
-Unbalanced or single-ended (tip-sleeve) lines of less than 10 feet are generally ok, but for greater distance or noisy field environments, always use balanced signal.
+Unbalanced or single-ended (tip-sleeve) wiring should be less than 10 feet, longer lengths should use balanced wiring.

-Each channel's Euroblock, 1/4" phone jack, and XLR inputs are wired in parallel, with XLR pin 2 (+) and pin 3 (-).
-When using an unbalanced input, wire the hot signal to the input (+) euroblock pin, phone jack tip, or XLR pin 2, and also be sure to wire the input (-) pin, phone jack ring, or XLR pin 3 to ground.
+To connect an unbalanced input signal to the amplifier input, wire the input (+) to the input (+) euroblock pin, and the input shield to (-) and to ground.
 Do not leave the (-) input unconnected.
-Avoid running low level signal wires in close proximity or parallel to long speaker cables, AC power cables, or power transformers, as they can induce hum or oscillation.
+If there is ground loop hum, try connecting the shield only to the (-) input pin and leave the input ground pin floating.
+Avoid running low level signal wires in close proximity or parallel to long speaker cables, AC power cables, or power transformers, as they can induce hum and oscillation.